Kraken Fundamentals - II

 Types of Agents #

-Currently, agents can be found under the agents/ directory.
-There are 2 types of agents:
+Currently, agents can be found under the agents/

-• Standard Agents: to use with st mode.
+- Standard Agents: to use with

-• Command-and-Control agents: for use with c2 mode.
+mode. - Command-and-Control agents: for use with

-Under the subdirectory c2/ there is only one agent, since at this moment I have only had time to make the implementation in PHP.
+there is only one agent, since at this moment I have only had time to make the implementation in PHP.
 This mode is “experimental” and has not yet been fully tested.
 Nevertheless it is usable and works correctly.

-On the other hand, in the subdirectory st/ we can find 3 versions of agents that correspond to the available technologies: PHP, Java and .NET.
+we can find 3 versions of agents that correspond to the available technologies: PHP, Java and .NET.

 General structure #